brivera2524/california-plate-checker/README.md

 ### Notes

 - This script is for educational purposes only.
 Use it responsibly and ensure compliance with applicable laws and terms of service.
-- I am not sure what the ideal number of workers is, but 10 seems to go decently fast.
+- The optimal number of workers may vary based on internet speed and DMV rate limits.
+From testing, 10 workers provide a good balance between speed and avoiding potential request blocks.